cfpandrade/cupra_formentor/README.md

 ### HACS Installation
 1. Open [HACS](https://hacs.xyz/) in Home Assistant.
-2. Search for "Cupra WeConnect" and install the integration.
+2. Search for "Cupra Formentor" and install the integration.
 3. Follow the [Configuration](#configuration) steps below.

-If the integration does not appear in HACS, manually add `https://github.com/daernsinstantfortress/cupra_we_connect` as a custom repository.
+If the integration does not appear in HACS, manually add `https://github.com/cfpandrade/cupra_formentor` as a custom repository.

 ### Manual Installation
 1. Navigate to your Home Assistant configuration directory.
-2. Create a `custom_components/cupra_we_connect` folder if it does not exist.
+2. Create a `custom_components/cupra_formentor` folder if it does not exist.
 3. Download and place all repository files in this folder.
 4. Restart Home Assistant and follow the [Configuration](#configuration) steps.

 ### Configuration
 1. Ensure that the Cupra We Connect app is set up and used at least once.
 2. Navigate to **Settings → Integrations** in Home Assistant.
-3. Add the "Cupra WeConnect" integration and enter your login credentials.
+3. Add the "Cupra Formentor" integration and enter your login credentials.
 4. Wait for the vehicle to appear with its entities.

 ### Authentication Issues